New Applicant Orientation:

 - can be with businesses located throughout the state

 - require students to work between 180-225 hours per semester

 Did you know...62% of employers want to see internships on resumes.
 Half want to see part-time jobs.
 ACE offers both!!

 Benefits to the Student

-• Co-op is paid work, and some internships are paid work
+- Co-op is paid work and so are some internships

-• Work schedule that fits around the student’s classes
+- Work schedule that fits around your class schedule

 What majors might employers look for?